dead-claudia/lifted-pipeline-proposal/pipeline-lift.md

     }
     ```

-- `Array.prototype[Symbol.lift]`: Equivalent to `Array.prototype.map`, but only calling the callback with one argument.
+- `Array.prototype[Symbol.then]`: Equivalent to `Array.prototype.map`, but only calling the callback with one argument.
 (This enables optimizations not generally possible with `Array.prototype.map`, like eliding intermediate array allocations.)

-- `Promise.prototype[Symbol.lift]`: Equivalent to `Promise.prototype.then`, if passed only one argument.
+- `Promise.prototype[Symbol.then]`: Equivalent to `Promise.prototype.then`, if passed only one argument.

-- `Iterable.prototype[Symbol.lift]`: Returns an iterable that does this:
+- `Iterable.prototype[Symbol.then]`: Returns an iterable that does this:

     ```js
-    Iterable.prototype[Symbol.lift] = function (func) {
+    Iterable.prototype[Symbol.then] = function (func) {
         return {
             next: v => {
                 const {done, value} = this.next(v)